 - Robotic telepresence

-However, real time communications does not include email, bulletin boards, blogs or other forms of internet communication where users read content without regard to the time the sender posts it, which can be expected to create a significant delay between data transmission and reception.
+However, real time communications does not include email, bulletin boards, blogs or other forms of internet communication where users read content without regard to the time the sender posts it, which can create a significant delay between data transmission and reception.

 In addition, real time communications is never stored in an interim state anywhere between the transmitter and the receiver, as defined by Techopedia.
-In that context, “real time communications” should be thought of as a synonym for “live communications.”
+Within that context, think of “real time communications” as a synonym for “live communications.”